c0sogi/LLMChat/readme.md

         return "Can't embed this type of file.
 Try another file."
 ```

-### 4. `chatgpt_commands.py` functionality
+### 4. `commands.py` functionality

-In the `chatgpt_commands.py` file, there are several important components:
+In the `commands.py` file, there are several important components:

 - `CommandResponse`: This class is used to set a decorator on the command method to specify the next action.
-It helps to define various response types, such as sending a message and stopping, sending a message and continuing, handling user input, handling GPT responses, and more.
+It helps to define various response types, such as sending a message and stopping, sending a message and continuing, handling user input, handling AI responses, and more.
 - `command_handler`: This function is responsible for performing a command callback method based on the text entered by the user.
 - `arguments_provider`: This function automatically supplies the arguments required by the command method based on the annotation type of the command method.

 # 📚 LLM Models

-This repository contains different GPT LLM models, defined in `gpt_llms.py`.
+This repository contains different GPT LLM models, defined in `llms.py`.
 There are two main models: `LlamaCppModel` and `OpenAIModel`, inheriting from the base class `LLMModel`.
 Both models are designed for text generation.
 The `LLMModels` enum is a collection of these LLMs.

-There also exists module `chatgpt_generation.py` that provides the functionality needed to integrate the OpenAI API with the ChatGPT chatbot service.
+There also exists module `text_generation.py` that provides the functionality needed to integrate the OpenAI API with the chat.
 It handles the process of organizing message history, generating text from the OpenAI API, and managing the asynchronous streaming of generated text.

 All operations are handled asynchronously🚀 and can be used by multiple users at the same time.
 In particular, the `LlamaCppModel` allows for parallel processing using multiprocessing and queues.